osmond/lisa/README.md

 ## Weather Feature

-Kaymaria can display local weather data and suggest when to water your plants.
+Lisa can display local weather data and suggest when to water your plants.
 The app retrieves current conditions from OpenWeather using an API key you provide.
 A `.env.example` file is included at the project root and lists the required environment variable.